greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/customer-success-leadership_1_1.md

 ---
-title: "Customer Success Leadership"
+title: Customer Success Leadership
-description: "The Customer Success Leadership roles are Director and above roles in the customer success organization."
+description: The Customer Success Leadership roles are Director and above roles in the customer success organization.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/customer-success-leadership_1_1/
+linkTitle: Customer Success Leadership
+type: docs
 ---

 The Customer Success Leadership team is responsible for leading a cross-cuntional team of customer success team members with an emphasis on the themes of align, enable, and expand.